ansislee2003/FYP24060/README.md

 ```

 ### Secrets
 The backend requires the following secrets to run.
-Store the secrets as a single JSON file in Google Secret Manager before deployment.
+All secrets should be stored as a single JSON file in Google Secret Manager before deployment.

 | **Secret**               | **Description**                                      |
 |--------------------------|------------------------------------------------------|